jmaarleveld/Snippet-Analysis-Data/README.md

 3) Included nonterminals for lists of syntactic units (statements, methods, etc.)
 4) Included nonterminals for incomplete blocks
 5) Included nonterminals for empty module and comments.
 Added comment stripping
+6) Nonterminals merged under one top-level nonterminal

+NOTE: iteration 5 and 6 should yield the same results.
+Any difference can be considered a bug.

 Additionally, the `benchmarks` directory contains benchmark data.
-The files with the suffix `toplevel` are benchmarks for parsing with a specific top-level nonterminal, while the other files are benchmarks made with specific nonterminals used for parsing (i.e. the classification).
+The files with the suffix `toplevel` are benchmarks for parsing with a specific top-level nonterminal (iteration 6), while the other files are benchmarks made with specific nonterminals used for parsing (i.e. the classification).

 The `diffs` directory contains metadata files required to run the